Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Conclusion

-We showed \rebut{online} CO problems could be naturally formulated as LMDPs, and we analyzed the convergence rate of NPG for LMDPs.
-Our theory shows the main benefit of curriculum learning is finding a stronger sampling strategy, especially for standard SP any curriculum exponentially improves the learning rate.
-Our empirical results also corroborated our findings.
+We showed online CO problems could be naturally formulated as LMDPs, and we analyzed the convergence rate of NPG for LMDPs.
+Our theory shows the main benefit of curriculum learning is finding a stronger sampling strategy, especially for classical BCP any curriculum exponentially improves the learning rate.
+Our empirical results on BCP, OKD, and ADW also corroborated our findings.
 Our work is the first attempt to systematically study techniques devoted to using RL to \rebut{tackle online} CO problems, which we believe is a fruitful direction worth further investigations.